danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

     ...
 ```

-While we could write multiples lines like this, Cucumber has a more convenient feature [Data Tables](https://www.jakubsobolewski.com/cucumber/articles/reference-gherkin.html#data-tables), which allow you to pass a list of values to a step definition.
+While we could write many individual steps like this, Cucumber offers a more powerful feature called [Data Tables](https://www.jakubsobolewski.com/cucumber/articles/reference-gherkin.html#data-tables) to pass lists of values to a single step.
 For example:

 ```gherkin
 # features/book_reviews.feature